LLNL/Curvallis/README.md

     Specify the name of the fit curve output file.
 This file is written out by pressing 'w' while the program is running.
 This file will only output if --fit_type is specified as something other than 'None'.
 If the file already exists, it will be deleted and overwritten when the program is run.

+    - **--points_per_decade <int> (Default: 220)**

+    Specify how many points per logarithmic decade should be given in the fit curve output file across the entire data set.
+If one wishes to increase the density of data points in the fit curve output file, simply increase the number given to this command line argument.
+NOTE: The data points in the fit curve output file are dispersed evenly on a logarithmic scale, not a linear scale.

     - **--eos_function (Default: all)**

     Allows the user to only plot a portion of a data file.
 2d data files are separated into different sections.
 Each section is a different eos function, which the user can specify with this argument.
 Usual eos function names are Ec, Pc, Cs, etc. By default, all sections are displayed.